claudio-silva/claude-artifact-runner/README.md

 ## Installing a single Artifact

-If you just want to install a single Artifact on the local project, you can follow these simple steps:
+If you have created a project and you want to install or update an Artifact on it, you can follow these simple steps:

-1. Follow the [Installation](#installation) steps (Method 2 with `--keep` or Method 3/4).
+1. Make sure the development server is running.
+If not, start it by running `npm run dev`.
 2. Leave the browser open at the initial page and leave the development server running.
 3. Delete the files in the `src/artifacts/` directory.
 4. Download your Artifact from Claude.ai
 5. Move the file to the `src/artifacts/` directory and rename it to `index.tsx`.
 6. You'll immediately see your Artifact running on the open browser tab.

-> **Note:** You'll be viewing the app in development mode.
-To generate the final app, ready for production, you'll need to build it first.
-See the instructions further below.
+You'll be viewing the app in **development** mode.
+To generate the final app, ready for production, you'll need to build it first:
+* Use `npm run build` to generate the release files.
+* Or use `npm run build:single` to generate a single file containing the entire application.
+* You'll find the built files in the `dist/` directory.

 ## Creating a multi-page application